ROBERT SIEGEL, HOST:

 MAYOR RAHM EMANUEL: I want to thank parents and taxpayers for their patience.
 We showed that we are not just a city of big shoulders.
 We are a city of big hearts.

 SANCHEZ: So now, with the strike out of the way, there is a small window, an opportunity for the mayor and the teachers' union to come together, to tackle the tough decisions about the big problems ahead, like the city's 40 percent dropout rate and growing number of kids who can barely read.
 What neither side is saying, though, is just how much they'll be willing to concede to make sure that these problems get solved.
 Claudio Sanchez, NPR News, Chicago.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.